 86-95% of carrots is composed of water, while the rest is carbohydrates.
 One serving of raw carrots contains 41 calories, 9.6 grams carbs, 4.7 grams sugar, and 2.8 grams fiber.

-Check out the 39 carrot recipes below for recipe inspiration.
+Check out the 40 carrot recipes below for recipe inspiration.
 This list includes carrot cake, carrot soup, and roasted carrots!
 For even more ideas, check out the carrot recipes on my site.